zeeshanrafique23/mdu/README.md

 ```
 ---
 ## Getting Started
-MDU uses [FuseSoC](https://github.com/olofk/fusesoc), which is a famous package manger and build abstraction tool for FPGA/ASIC development.
+MDU uses [FuseSoC](https://github.com/olofk/fusesoc), which is a famous package manager and build abstraction tool for FPGA/ASIC development.

-If the target core supports FuseSoC than you can easily add mdu as dependency in `.core` file and making changes in RTL.
+If the target core supports FuseSoC then you can easily add mdu as a dependency in `.core` file and making changes in RTL.

 ### Demo: MDU integration with SERV
 [SERV](https://github.com/olofk/serv) is the world smallest bit-serial RISC-V core.
-It is famous because of it's size and lumbering pace.
+It is famous because of its size and lumbering pace.
 The changes made for this integration can be tracked in [PR #60](https://github.com/olofk/serv/pull/60).
-SERV uses FuseSoC so it make our work more easier, you can run the SERV with MDU by simply following the steps below.
+SERV uses FuseSoC so it makes our work easier, you can run the SERV with MDU by simply following the steps below.

 Create a directory to keep all the different parts of the project together.
 We will refer to this directory as `$WORKSPACE` from now on.
 All commands will be run from this directory unless otherwise stated.